Formlabs

 Dimensional Metrology of Jetting Fidelity in Binder Jet AM

-A low-cost, scanner-based diagnostic pipeline for quantitative dimensional metrology of jetting outcomes in binder jet additive manufacturing (BJAM).
+A low-cost, scanner-based diagnostic pipeline for quantitative dimensional metrology and ink concentration analysis in binder jet additive manufacturing (BJAM).
 The approach combines high-resolution flatbed scanning (4800–9600 dpi, ~5.3 μm pixel pitch) with open-source Python/OpenCV computer vision to extract feature-specific metrics, producing standardized aggregate and per-instance data products suitable for iterative calibration.
+The complete toolbox is publicly available as a pip-installable Python package (bjam-toolbox).

 Diagnostic Pipeline Workflow